krifamed/php7-presentation/README.md

 ## License

-LGPL-3.0.
+MIT.
 See `LICENSE` for more details.